shravanrn/firefox-container-sort/README.md

 # Firefox container alphabetical sort

 Sort firefox containers by name.
+The script reads container.json.
+It then:

+- Updates container.json with a sorted profile list so that the order of entries in the "Open in New Container Tab" context menu works as expected.
+The old container.json is backed up as container.jsonTimeStamp.bak
-The script reads container.json and outputs a new value for "container-order" which is the sorted containers.
+- It outputs a new value for "container-order" which is the sorted containers.
 Users must take this output, and manually replace the local storage of the containers addons.

 To use the script